AndreMarinak/Minecraft-Self-Hosted-Server/README.md

 ---
 ---
 🎮 Enjoy Your Remote Minecraft Server!
-With Docker, tmux, Tailscale, and Playit.gg, your Minecraft server will run smoothly and be accessible remotely! 🚀
+With Docker, Tmux, Tailscale, and Playit.gg, your Minecraft server will run smoothly and be accessible remotely! 🚀